Betty Noble Starnes founded Hillcrest School in 1993 with eighteen students in grades Kindergarten through ninth.

 In January, Hillcrest School relocated to the current campus at 2800 North “A” Street and started the Spring semester in a permanent home that is tailor made for an educational environment.

 The recent capital addition, completed in November 2016, provides facilities and updates that allow for enhanced educational opportunities within the well-rounded program with a separate high school, gymnasium, new playground, and increased instructional space.

 The first competitive basketball and volleyball seasons were completed with support from a spirit team and hundreds of fans cheering on our athletes.

-Close to 100 students are enrolled in grades Kindergarten through twelfth.
+Over 100 students are enrolled in grades Kindergarten through twelfth.

 Hillcrest hosted their first Hillcrest Classic Basketball Tournament, beginning an annual tradition for athletes and fans.

 Students in grades 3-12 became 1:1 Chromebook equipped, expanding the variety of learning tools and resources for our students and teachers.